 If you're looking for the UK's best LG G5 deals you've come to the right place!
-Now's a great time to get a cheap mobile phone deal, especially as we get closer to Christmas.
-The LG G5 has been a bit quiet of late, so expect some decent deals soon as LG will be keen to get involved in this key shopping season.
+Now's a great time to get a cheap mobile phone deal, especially now that retailers have made way for 2018's phones and the LG G6.

-Every month we check each network and all the reseller websites to dig up the very best LG G5 prices.
-Then we list them all on this page.
+Every month we all of the best LG G5 prices on this page.
 Below, you'll find a super useful comparison chart which lists all of the UK LG G5 deals - use the filters to narrow down the results to find your perfect deal.

 Techradar's LG G5 review highlights